 Note: The QCDR measure decile scores shown in this report are calculated at the facility level and are based on performance data across the entire DIR.
 The measure scores reported to CMS will be calculated at the TIN and TIN-NPI level which may span across data from multiple facilities where the physicians provide services.
 That level of performance scoring can be viewed in the MIPS Portal for groups and physicians registered for MIPS.

 Since the new DIR measures do not have "historical" CMS benchmarks these decile scores are provided as an indication of where the TIN or NPI may fall but are not the final scores.
-CMS will calculate a performance year benchmark based on performance data actually reported to CMS for 2017 and use that for determining the measure score.
+CMS will calculate a performance year benchmark based on performance data actually reported to CMS and use that for determining the measure score.